jesuswasrasta/KataFootballChampionship/README.md

 - [Git aliases for conventional commits](https://github.com/fteem/git-semantic-commits)

 ## The kata
-The goal of the software is to let the user generating football championship's calendar, following the rules the user can indicate.
+The user of this software is the ChampionshipManager.
+He/she wants to generate championship's calendars, following some basic rules.

 For example:

 * Number of the teams